re-ops/re-docs/setup/re-mote.md

 $ ssh-copy-id user@host
 ```

-If you are using a configuration management tool (like Puppet) you can add your key to the /home/re-ops/.ssh/authorized_keys file.
+If you are using a configuration management tool (like Puppet) you can add your key to the /home/re-ops/.ssh/authorized_keys file or pre-bake your VM images to include the keys by using [Re-pack](re-pack.md).

-Once last option is to bake in the key into the image that will be used by Re-core so that each new VM instance will have the key.